 Once you have your food log, look it over and note those obvious items that are holding you back.
-This doesn’t mean you can never have them again, but the pizza and cookies and ice cream and donuts and beer and chips can all add up to be a problem.
+This doesn’t mean you can never have them again, but the pizza and cookies and ice cream and donuts and alcohol and chips can all add up to be a problem.
 Your food logs will tell you how much you’re having.
 Your body will tell you if that is too much.

 Next you want add structure.
 You want to space your meals out relatively evenly throughout the day for better digestion and assimilation of the nutrients.
 Try to eat 4-6 meals each day, eating every 3-4 hours or so.
 Going long periods without eating can play with your blood sugar levels and create cravings, making it more likely that you will grab something less than desirable.
 By eating on schedule when possible you put yourself in control.

-A proper diet is not about caloric restriction it’s about giving your body the right amount of quality nutrients for maximum energy, recovery, body composition control, and metabolic activity.
+A proper diet is not about caloric restriction, it’s about giving your body the right amount of quality nutrients for maximum energy, recovery, body composition control, and metabolic activity.
 Even when trying to get leaner you always want to diet on as many calories as possible.
 It’s simply a much better approach for lasting long-term success.

 You don’t have to be overly aggressive with reducing your calories in the beginning, especially if you’re starting or increasing your exercise program.
 Make a moderate but sustainable change and then let your body tell you if it’s too much or too little.
-There is not a magical number of calories to simply compute and then get to it.
+There is not a magical number of calories to simply compute and then jump to it.
 Everyone’s needs are different.
-Just start from where you are, make an initial adjustment and see how your body responds.
+Just start from where you are, make an initial adjustment, and see how your body responds.
 Shoot to lose 1-2 pounds a week.
-A bit more or less is fine but losing too fast initially can cause you to stall later so don’t over do it.
+A bit more or less is fine but losing too fast initially can cause you to stall later, so don’t over do it.

-In terms of overall diet structure, you want to place the majority of the complex carbs you eat during your most active times of the day.
-Also, it’s ideal to place some complex carbs at the meal right before your workout for training energy, plus right after training to maximize recovery.
-The meals that don’t have complex carbs (remember every meal should have a serving of protein) should contain a serving of healthy fats and can also contain fibrous carbs (veggies with little to no starch).
+In terms of overall diet structure, you want to place the majority of the complex carbs you eat during your most active periods of the day.
+Also, it’s ideal to place some complex carbs at the meal right before your workout for training energy, and right after training to maximize recovery.
+The meals that don’t have complex carbs (remember every meal should have a serving of protein) should contain a serving of healthy fats, and can also contain fibrous carbs (veggies with little to no starch).
 A typical fitness diet of 4-6 meals a day would have 4-6 servings of protein, 3-4 servings of complex carbohydrates, 2-3 servings of healthy fats, plus 2-3 servings of fibrous carbs.
 Below are some basic food choice options for you (obviously, avoid foods that you are allergic to or which give you problems).